HBFCrew/default_content_deploy/README.md

 ## Sites config synchronization (optional)

-If you need to synchronize only content, you can skip this chapter.
+If you are sure the export and import sites have the same configuration and you need to synchronize only content, you can skip this chapter.

 You need identical site UUID for successful syncing configuration between sites.
 If you need to sychronize configuration, use drush **config-set** for set Site UUID to identical value.